If you want to try something new for breakfast, try out savory Thai rice porridge with pork dumplings!

 - Let the eggs sit for about 10-15 minutes, depending on how cooked you like your eggs.

-- Crack an egg into each bowl, and sprinkle the green onion, ginger and cilantro leaves on top.
-Add fish sauce and red chile powder to your liking.
+- Crack an egg into each bowl of Thai jok, and sprinkle the congee toppings on top.
+Add Maggi and white pepper powder to your liking.

 If you want to make Thai rice porridge baby food, just leave out the toppings and egg.
 You can try to break up the pork dumpling and mix it in the porridge too, or leave it out.